-3. What Were the Results of the Mentor Core Study for Augmentation and Revision-Augmentation?
+3. What Were the Results of the Mentor Core Study Results for Reconstruction and Revision-Reconstruction?

-This section of this brochure summarizes the results of the Mentor Core Study conducted on Mentor's silicone gel-filled breast implants for primary augmentation and revision-augmentation.
+This section of this brochure summarizes the results of the Mentor Core Study conducted on Mentor's silicone breast implants for primary reconstruction and revision-reconstruction.
 The Mentor Core Study is the primary clinical study for this product.
 The results of the Mentor Core Study give you useful information on the experience of other women with Mentor silicone gel-filled implants.
 While the results cannot be used to predict your individual outcome, they can be used as a rough guide of what you may expect.
 Your own complications and benefits depend on many individual factors.